-Pairing art historians James Glisson and Alain Bonnet, this dialogue marks the occasion of the exhibition William Merritt Chase: A Modern Master, currently on view in Venice.
-In the late nineteenth century, the artist’s studio became an important motif, depicted as a social, professional, commercial, and imaginary space.
-The American painter William Merritt Chase repeatedly pictured his own New York atelier, in the celebrated Tenth Street Studio Building, during the 1880s and 1890s.
+Pairing art historians James Glisson and Alain Bonnet, this dialogue marks the occasion of the exhibition William Merritt Chase (1849–1916): A Painter between New York and Venice, currently on view at Ca’ Pesaro Galleria Internazionale d’Arte Moderna, in Venice.
+Over the course of the long nineteenth century, the phenomenon of artists’ professionalization led to new social classifications.
+The search for social recognition and the self-celebration of artistic vision appeared as crucial concerns.
+In the late nineteenth century, the artist’s studio developed into an important motif, depicted as a social, professional, commercial, and imaginary space.
+The American painter William Merritt Chase, for example, repeatedly pictured his own ateliers, including the celebrated Tenth Street Studio Building in New York, along with other spaces in the United States and abroad, primarily during the 1880s and 1890s.
 Veritable icons of eclecticism, Chase’s studio paintings perform the making of art.
+This dialogue will open with a broad reflection on this new imagery, including the then-popular journalistic genre of artist studio visits in illustrated magazines.
 By comparing Chase’s practices with European approaches to the artist’s studio, this dialogue will place his series in context.
 How did the late nineteenth-century atelier interweave private and public, training and mise en scène, inspiration and enterprise?

 This event is free and open to the public.
 It will be held in English.
 Please RSVP by May 15 to: